 The Corporation's governing documents require funds to be accumulated for future major repairs and replacements.
-Accumulated funds, which aggregate to \$547,060, are presented on the accompanying December 31, 2022 balance sheet as contract liabilities and replacement fund total balance.
+Accumulated funds, which aggregate to \$595,613, are presented on the accompanying December 31, 2023 balance sheet as contract liabilities and replacement fund total balance.
 These "Assessments Received in Advance - Replacement Fund" and replacement fund balance are held in separate bank accounts and are generally not available for operating purposes.

 The Board of Directors had an independent reserve study conducted in 2021 to determine the useful lives and the replacement costs of the components of common property.
-In 2022, the Board of Directors utilized this study in the preparation of the 2023 budget.
+In 2023, the Board of Directors utilized this study in the preparation of the 2024 budget.
 The Corporation is funding for such major repairs and replacements over the estimated useful lives of the components based on the estimates of current replacement costs, including amounts previously accumulated in the replacement fund.
-The table included in the unaudited supplementary information on future major repairs and replacements is based on this study.